Back leakage and blow-by

 Back leakage occurs due to wear in the injector itself and in the internal seals -fuel escapes back to the fuel tank starving the engine of fuel

-wear, contamination and pin-sticking in the injector nozzle
+Nozzle malfunction due to wear, contamination and pin-sticking in the injector nozzle

-blow-by which occurs when the injector does not seal properly on the injector seat in the cylinder head.
+Blow-by which occurs when the injector does not seal properly on the injector seat in the cylinder head.

 Symptoms of faulty injectors include: